EasyCorp/EasyAdminBundle/README.md

                 fields: ['id', 'is_eligible', 'last_contact']
     # ...

-# in this example, the virtual fields ' is_eligible' and 'last_contact' will
+# in this example, the virtual fields 'is_eligible' and 'last_contact' will
 # be displayed as a boolean and a DateTime value respectively
 easy_admin:
     entities: